Young Musicians Programme - You Ask Us

-Applications open in February and close in the middle of April for a September start.
+Applications open in March and close in April for a September start.
 You will find a form on our home page where you (or an adult) will give us some basic information about yourself and any musical experiences you’ve had so far.
 These experiences can be anything from enjoying singing songs at home, to any exams you might have taken or bands you’ve played in.

-Some of the programmes have auditions which take place during April and May.
+Some of the programmes have auditions which take place during May.

 What’s an audition like?

-Last year, due to the necessary closure of Sage Gateshead, our audition process was managed remotely and auditions were digital.
-It is likely that auditions for the 21/22 academic year will also be online, and involve you sending us a video, or meeting our team via a video call.
-We will send you detailed information if you are required to audition.
+For the last two years our audition process has been managed remotely and auditions were via video.
+We will be doing this again for the 22/23 season.
+It will involve you sending us a video, and we will send you detailed information if you are required to audition.

-The information below relates to our standard audition process.
+The information below relates to our in person audition process.